w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 ## 6. Describe how your technology, tool, or proposal works from a technical perspective.

 The extension binds assessments of content to URLs and uses URLs to find assessments for content.
-Because any piece of content appearing on the same page but coming from a different source typically has a URL of its own (e.g., tweets, Youtube videos, comments), this approach enables separate assessment of each content item.
+Because any piece of content appearing in a social feed but coming from a different facilitator typically has a URL of its own (e.g., tweets, Youtube videos, comments), this approach enables separate assessment of each post in a feed.

-When a user is on a web page, the extension checks the URL (and its variations) to see whether its associated content has been assessed by those the user trusts or follows (other individuals or entities such as fact checking orgs or news publishing media).
-If there are such assessments for the page, a pane that contains the assessments pops open on the side of the page automatically.
+When a user is on a web page, the extension checks the URL (and its variations) to see whether its associated content has been assessed by facilitators the user trusts or follows (other individuals or entities such as fact checking orgs or news publishing media).
+If there are such assessments for the page, an aggregate assessment can be displayed by the corner of the page, and optionally a pane that contains the assessments can pop open on the side of the page automatically.
 However, many resources whose accuracy needs to be signalled are usually embedded into a feed or are presented as links on an aggregator page and prior work has reported that links are often not clicked even when they are shared.
 Therefore, it is important to surface credibility signals in